LevelPixel/ComfyUI-LevelPixel/README.md

 * Preview Image Bridge - only output an image to the screen if there is a connection to the output node.
 Useful in loops and conditions where the execution of this node is not required due to current conditions (variables).
 * Show Text Bridge - only output text to the screen if there is a connection to the output node.
 Useful in loops and conditions where the execution of this node is not required due to current conditions (variables).
 * Show Text - output text to the screen with mandatory execution.
 The node is executed in any case, whether the output is connected or not.
+* Text - a simple node for entering multi-line text (similar to Prompt from other node packages).
+* String - a simple node for entering single-line text (similar to String from other node packages).
+* Conversion nodes - a variety of different nodes that allow you to transform different types of variables into other variables.
+The big difference from other current node packages is that they cover a larger number of variable types.
+Conversion nodes: StringToFloat, StringToInt, StringToBool, StringToNumber, StringToCombo, IntToString, FloatToString, BoolToString, FloatToInt, IntToFloat, IntToBool, BoolToInt.

 # Credits